-Waco had its Brann and his Iconoclast; Fort Worth had its Brann and his Iconoclast.
+Once upon a time in the West, Waco had its Mr. Brann and his Iconoclast; Fort Worth had its Mr. Brann and his Iconoclast.

-Fort Worth’s Brann was Herman Brann, and his Iconoclast was a fiery brand of whiskey.
-As this 1905 Fort Worth Telegram ad shows, Herman Brann’s liquor company on Main Street seemed to capitalize on the name recognition of the other Brann’s product.
-Jewish Herman Brann, born in Germany, apparently was not related to Illinois-born William Cowper Brann, son of a Presbyterian minister.
-Herman Brann had owned a liquor business in Fort Worth since 1888.
+Fort Worth’s Mr. Brann was Herman Brann, and his Iconoclast was a fiery brand of whiskey.
+As these 1905 Fort Worth Telegram ads show, Herman Brann’s liquor company on Main Street seemed to capitalize on the name recognition of the other Brann’s product.
+Jewish Herman Brann, born in Germany in 1856, apparently was not related to William Cowper Brann, born the son of a Presbyterian minister in Illinois in 1855.
+Herman Brann had owned a liquor business in Fort Worth since 1881.

 In November 1897 one of Brann’s supporters, McLennan County Judge G. B. Gerald, engaged in a street gunfight with the pro-Baylor editor of the Waco Times-Herald, J. W. Harris, and his brother, W. A. Harris.
 Both Harris brothers were killed, and Gerald lost an arm.

-Finally, on a Waco street on this date in 1898, Tom E. Davis, a Baylor supporter, shot Brann in the back.
+Finally, on a Waco street on April 1, 1898, Tom E. Davis, a Baylor supporter, shot Brann in the back.
 Before Brann died he drew his own pistol and shot Davis to death.

-And what would William Brann have thought about the title of his journal being used to label whiskey after his death?
-In this quotation about strong drink, Brann was uncharacteristically unopinionated.
+So, it’s possible that Mrs. Brann never knew that there would be another Brann’s Iconoclast in Texas: in Cowtown.
+And what would William Brann of Waco have thought about Herman Brann of Fort Worth using the title of his journal to label whiskey after his death?
+In the above quotation about strong drink, William Cowper Brann was uncharacteristically unopinionated.